PLSMW Writing Prize

-The Program on Law and Society in the Muslim World at Harvard Law School will award a prize of $1,000 annually to the Harvard Law Student writing the best paper on the topic of law and society or law and social change in a Muslim majority or minority context.
+The Program on Law and Society in the Muslim World at Harvard Law School awards a prize of $1,000 annually to the Harvard Law Student writing the best paper on the topic of law and society or law and social change in a Muslim majority or minority context.
 Papers eligible for consideration will be ones written during the current academic year at Harvard Law School.

 Fady Khoury S.J.D.
 2023

-“Constitutional Design in Divided Societies: Historical Formations, Power-Sharing and Courts –The Case of Lebanon”
+“Constitutional Design in Divided Societies: Historical Formations, Power-Sharing and Courts –The Case of Lebanon.”

 Megha Mehta, LL.M.
 2022